rubenschagas/rodaroda/README.md

 The master carrier's structure revolves around trips, with dependencies on entities such as location (origin and destination types), product, vehicle and carrier.

+Additionally, it will execute Postman collection tests against the backend and generate a visually appealing HTML report for the test run.

 Furthermore, there is a goal of objectives to achieve, like use standards, design patterns, code formatters, JDoc, building an authentication process, frontend, CI-CD, observality, application and business rules enhancements, and so on.
 Thus, the goal is to develop skills in the domains of DevOps, Development, QA, and SRE.